John Kreese: Backstory

-During the Vietnam War in 1968, Kreese and Terry Silver get selected by a cruel captain, George Turner, to form a special forces team that conducts direct action missions in North Vietnam.
+During the Vietnam War in 1968, Kreese is selected by Captain George Turner, to form a special forces team that conducts direct action missions in North Vietnam.
 It was then Kreese received training from Cpt.
-Turner on various martial art forms - including Tang Soo Do (a Korean martial art form), which he surpassed Turner in later.
+Turner on various martial art forms – including Tang Soo Do (a Korean martial art form).
+He is joined alongside by a young Terry Silver, nicknamed Twig, and an egotistical man nicknamed Ponytail.
 However, during a mission to blow up a North Vietnamese stronghold, Silver's radio crackles loudly, but out of compassion, Kreese refuses to detonate the explosives as they would kill Ponytail, the soldier who planted them.
-Consequently, every soldier in Kreese's squad gets captured by North Vietnamese soldiers.
-Captain Turner rebukes Kreese for hesitating, and continues to chastise him even right after the North Vietnamese captors execute Ponytail.
+Consequently, every soldier in Kreese's squad gets captured by North Vietnamese soldiers, who execute Ponytail.
+Captain Turner rebukes Kreese for hesitating and continues to chastise him.
 The remaining American soldiers are held captive until 1969, when they are forced to participate in one-on-one death matches on top of a cobra and venomous snake pit arena for survival.
 At one point, Silver is chosen by the Vietnamese to fight Captain Turner.
-Knowing the Silver would almost certainly lose the fight, Kreese volunteers himself to fight Turner instead.
+Knowing that Silver would almost certainly lose the fight, Kreese volunteers himself to fight Turner instead.

 Before participating in the match, Turner tries to demoralize Kreese and thus score an easy victory by revealing that Betsy died in a car accident and hid the truth from him to maintain his focus, causing Kreese to become devastated.
 When the fight begins, Turner easily knocks Kreese to the floor of the bridge that is suspended over the snake pit.
 Turner verbally abuses Kreese for his inability to "shed his humanity" and is about to throw him into the pit, but the latter avoids his impending death by stabbing Turner in the leg with a broken piece of bamboo.
 Kreese kicks Turner off the bridge, but the latter manages to hold on to the edge.
-Before Kreese is about to strike a killing move to murder Turner, a U.S. airstrike neutralizes the spectating North Vietnamese soldiers, Turner orders Kreese to lift him up, but Kreese finally learns to follow Turner's advice of "kill or be killed" by kicking him off the bridge and causing Turner to fall to his death in the cobra and venomous snake pit, which is believed to be the backstory of the name for Cobra Kai Afterwards, Kreese, Silver, and the other captive soldiers are rescued by American forces.
+Before Kreese is about to strike a killing move to murder Turner, a U.S. airstrike neutralizes the spectating North Vietnamese soldiers, Turner orders Kreese to lift him up, but Kreese instead kicks him off the bridge, causing Turner to fall to his death in the cobra and venomous snake pit.
+Afterwards, Kreese, Silver, and the other captive soldiers are rescued by American forces, where Silver makes a promise to Kreese to always help him.